Partner: WISE (Women Initiative for Sustainable Environment), based in Kaduna, Nigeria

 Most people are not aware of the grave health and environmental risks associated with traditional open fire cooking, or cannot afford cleaner options.

 - Leadership, advocacy, and intergenerational knowledge.
 In order for women and their families to adopt clean cookstoves, it is critical that they understand the life-threatening importance of replacing traditional cookstoves.
-Through participation in community trainings, public demonstrations, networking events, and advocacy campaigns, women across generations will increase their capacity and confidence to be social, ecological, and economic leaders in their families and communities for adoption of clean, safe cookstoves.
+Through participation in community trainings, public demonstrations, networking events, and advocacy campaigns, women across generations increased their capacity and confidence to be social, ecological, and economic leaders in their families and communities for adoption of clean, safe cookstoves.

 All selected participants had income generating projects, making a maximum of $120 per month, prior to our training.
 Most of them had attended vocational skills training (i.e. how to make liquid soap, how to make bags, bead-making, farming, etc.).